-As national partners, Destination Canada (DC) and the Indigenous Tourism Association of Canada (ITAC) have helped raise the profile of Canada (and its regions) in the international markets they are active in, NWT Tourism will continue to benefit from aligning international marketing efforts with these organizations.
-NWT Tourism will continue to participate in trade shows, sales calls and cooperative marketing activities that are made available through these organizations.
+As national partners, Destination Canada (DC) and the Indigenous Tourism Association of Canada (ITAC) have helped raise the profile of Canada and its regions in the international markets they are active in.
+NWT Tourism has seen great benefit from aligning international marketing efforts with these organizations and will continue to participate in trade shows, sales calls and cooperative marketing activities that are made available through these organizations.

-In 2023, NWTT went into the market in the USA with other Northern Canadian partners to market Canada as a Northern Lights destination.
-Partners were happy with the campaign and plans are in place to collaborate again in 2024.
-This cooperative approach will help attract some US-based visitors who head toward Europe for Northern Lights viewing.
-NWTT was able to invest together with Manitoba and the Yukon as well as Destination Canada; and being in the market under the DC brand gave us a much wider reach than any individual destination would have if trying to market to the US on their own.
+In 2023 and 2024, NWTT went into the market in the USA with other Northern Canadian partners to market Canada as a Northern Lights destination.
+The campaign has exceeded expectations and plans are in place to collaborate again in 2025.
+This cooperative approach helps to attract US-based visitors who might typically head toward Europe for Northern Lights viewing.
+Alone, this scale of campaign is outside the reach of NWTT's limited resources.
+But with help from Destination Canada, NWTT was able to invest together with Manitoba and the Yukon to leverage the DC brand, which gave us a much wider reach than any individual destination would have if trying to market to the US on their own.

-Reduce Travel Barriers by Simplifying Travel to and Within the NWT people to travel, especially to destinations that are less known and/or require multiple flights.
+Reduce Travel Barriers by Simplifying Travel to and Within the NWT

+Travel has continued to become more complicated and stressful.
+With travel regulations frequently changing, flight cancellations and lost luggage becoming increasingly problematic, there is an apprehension for people to travel, especially to destinations that are less known and/or require multiple flights.
 Unstable weather conditions can further complicate travel logistics for people visiting remote regions of the NWT.
 To help lessen the impacts of these issues, NWT Tourism will provide clear communication on any changes in travel regulations.
 It will support the development of tourism packages to simplify travel and encourage visitors to build in buffer days for travel into and within the NWT.
-NWT Tourism will also encourage visitors to connect with northernmost hosts and local travel planning services that can help visitors navigate through the complexities of travel in a post- pandemic world.
+NWT Tourism will also encourage visitors to connect with Northern hosts and local travel planning services that can help visitors navigate through the complexities of travel.
 This will include efforts to reduce digital friction and managing expectations associated with travelling in the northern environment.